How To Increase Golf Swing Speed Using Science | Rapsodo

-From a physics perspective, a longer hand path, higher average force, more rotation and more torque, all will make you swing faster.
+From a physics perspective, a longer hand path, higher average force, more upper body rotation and torque will make you swing faster.
+This helps you hit the ball further.
 Long Drive guys max out all of those things.

 So what does this mean practically for the average golfer?

-If the average golfer were able to increase their hand path by 4 inches in the backswing, they could increase their club head speed by 2.4 mph.
+If the average golfer increases their backswing hand path by 4 inches, they could increase their golf club head speed by 2.4 mph.
 It’s about what you’d get from lifting your lead heel and allowing your pelvis to rotate a little more.

-You don’t have to lift your lead heel if you have the flexibility of an Adam Scott, but most amateurs don’t have the flexibility of an Adam Scott.
+You don’t have to lift your lead heel if you have the flexibility of an Adam Scott.
+Most amateurs don’t have the range of motion of an Adam Scott.

 How does working with a launch monitor help a golfer improve golf swing speed?

-Golfers benefit from the feedback.
-Even if they are making a mechanical change, they get to associate that mechanical change with an improvement in speed.
-Maybe it was relaxing their grip or making a bigger turn, they’re able to immediately see the results and know that that move produced a faster swing.
+Golfers benefit from the feedback a launch monitor provides.
+Even if they are making a mechanical change, they associate that mechanical change with an improvement in speed.
+Maybe it was relaxing their grip or making a bigger turn.
+With help of a launch monitor, they’re able to immediately see the results and know that that move increased club head speed.